patschi/akvatar/docs/how-it-works.md

 Before the image reaches the server, the browser performs two steps:

-1. **Cropping** -- [Cropper.js](https://github.com/fengyuanchen/cropperjs) enforces a **square** crop area.
+1. **Cropping:** [Cropper.js](https://github.com/fengyuanchen/cropperjs) enforces a **square** crop area.
 The user can reposition and resize the crop box.
 The cropped result is rendered onto an HTML canvas at the server's maximum configured dimension (default: 1024x1024).

-2. **Compression** -- the canvas is exported as a blob using `canvas.toBlob()`.
+2. **Compression:** The canvas is exported as a blob using `canvas.toBlob()`.
 The browser first attempts **WebP** (quality 0.85).
 If WebP encoding is not supported (older browsers), it falls back to **JPEG** (quality 0.85).
 This minimises upload size while preserving quality.

 The compressed blob is sent as a `multipart/form-data` POST to `/api/upload`.

 ## Server-side validation

 Validation happens **synchronously** before the SSE stream begins.
-If any check fails, the server returns a JSON error response with HTTP 400 -- the browser shows the error inline.
+If any check fails, the server returns a JSON error response with HTTP 400; the browser shows the error inline.

 | Check | What it catches | Implementation |
 |---|---|---|